Laboratoire-de-Chemoinformatique/SynPlanner/docs/configuration/policy.rst

 Policy network
 ================

-The ranking or filtering policy network architecture and training hyperparameters can be adjusted in the training configuration yaml file below.
+The ranking or filtering policy network architecture and training hyperparameters can be adjusted in the training configuration file.

+**Configuration file**

 .. code-block:: yaml